NZ Housing to Silver Ratio 1968 – Sept 2024 – Measuring NZ House Prices in Silver

 2. History repeats, and the housing to silver ratio again heads down towards 1158 ozs in the coming years,

-Granted we haven’t taken into account that you’ll possibly get slightly under the spot price of silver when you sell it.
+Granted we haven’t taken into account that you’ll possibly get slightly under the spot price of silver when you sell it (although you may find someone willing to swap you a house for silver by then too).
 Also it will no doubt be difficult to pick the absolute bottom in the ratio.
-Nonetheless, the exercise demonstrates that silver is likely still very undervalued on a historical basis, comparatively to property at least.
+Nonetheless, the exercise demonstrates that silver is likely still very undervalued compared to property on a historical basis.

 Is the 1970’s Repeating?